angular/angular/aio/content/guide/docs-style-guide.md

 ## Code snippets

-[Angular.io](https://angular.io/docs) has a custom framework that enables authors to include code snippets directly from working example apps that are automatically tested as part of documentation builds.
+[Angular.io](https://angular.io/docs) has a custom framework that enables authors to include code snippets directly from working example applications that are automatically tested as part of documentation builds.

 In addition to working code snippets, example code can include terminal commands, a fragment of TypeScript or HTML, or an entire code file.

-Whatever the source, the doc viewer renders them as code snippets, either individually with the [code-example](#code-example "code-example") component or as a tabbed collection with the [code-tabs](#code-tabs "code-tabs") component.
+Whatever the source, the document viewer renders them as code snippets, either individually with the [code-example](#code-example "code-example") component or as a tabbed collection with the [code-tabs](#code-tabs "code-tabs") component.

 {@a code-example}